jakehopking/SASS/README.md

 SASS
 ====

-Somewhere to put Sassy bit of scss of course.
+Somewhere to put Sassy bits of scss of course.